 Spiked with lemon-lime soda, butter, and lemon this moist classic 7UP pound cake will have you shouting for joy and going back for seconds.

 Is comfort cake a thing?
-I think it should be because 7UP cake is comfort.
-Moist, light, and nostalgic, 7Up cake transports me back to my Granny’s kitchen with her black and white linoleum and red table and bench in the little breakfast nook.
+I think it should be because this classic 7UP pound cake is comfort.
+Moist, light and nostalgic, 7Up cake transports me back to my Granny’s kitchen with her black and white linoleum and red table and bench in the little breakfast nook.
 7UP was always my favorite soda when I had a chance to have soda and 7UP cake was one of my favorite desserts my Granny would make.